Mode dial: Modes

-Most dSLRs have a few manual settings and a small sample of automatic modes.
-Most SLR-like cameras have manual modes and several automatic scene modes.
+Most dSLRs and mirrorless cameras have a few manual settings and a small sample of automatic modes.
 On point-and-shoot cameras, all manual control may be condensed into one mode (e.g. ASP, for Aperture priority, Shutter priority, Program) or may be completely absent.
 Many compact cameras show a large array of scene modes.
-Point-and-shoot and SLR-like digital cameras usually have a movie mode to capture videos, and many modern dSLRs also support movie modes.
+Digital cameras usually have a movie mode to capture videos.

 Detailed information found by users on the modes supported by digital cameras are to be found in the ongoing list of digital camera modes.